On the classification of Inoue surfaces

+We also mention that the constructions which yield Inoue surfaces have been recently generalised in higher dimensions by Oeljeklaus-Toma \cite{OT} and Miebach-Oeljeklaus \cite{MO} using number theoretical methods.
+The resulting higher dimensional generalisations of Inoue surfaces are called Oeljeklaus-Toma manifolds and generate already significant interest in the literature.

-Inoue surfaces have many interesting properties (see for instance [Wall], [Te]) and play a fundamental role in the theory of surfaces (see for instance \cite{BHPV}) so, naturally, they are abundantly mentioned in the literature.
-However, to our surprise, we did not find in the literature an explicit classification theorem for Inoue surfaces (as we have for instance for primary Hopf surfaces \cite{We}).
+The class of Inoue surfaces plays a fundamental role in the theory of surfaces (see for instance \cite[Section V.19]{BHPV}) so, naturally, they are abundantly studied in the literature.
+However, to our surprise, we did not find in the literature an explicit classification theorem for Inoue surfaces, as we have for primary Hopf surfaces \cite{We}.

 Also to our surprise we realised that the problem is more difficult and more interesting than we expected.
 The first difficulty we encountered comes from the traditional notations used in the literature for these surfaces.
-For instance, the ``traditional" notation used for Inoue surfaces of the first type is $S_M$, where $M\in\SL(3,\Z)$ is a matrix with $\Spec_\C(M)\supsetneq \Spec_\R(M)\subset ]1,+\infty[$.
+For instance, the ``traditional'' notation used for Inoue surfaces of the first type is $S_M$, where $M\in\SL(3,\Z)$ is a matrix with $\Spec_\C(M)\supsetneq \Spec_\R(M)\subset ]1,+\infty[$ (see \cite[section 2]{In}).
 This notation suggests that for any such matrix $M$ one has a well defined complex surface $S_M$.
 This is not true.
-In fact, in order to construct an Inoue surface of the first type, one also has to fix a non-real eigenvalue $\beta\in \Spec_\C(M)\setminus\R$ and a pair $(a,b)\in\R^3\times\C^3$ consisting of a real eigenvector for the real eigenvalue $\alpha\in \Spec_\R(M)$ and an eigenvector for $\beta$.
+In fact, in order to construct an Inoue surface of the first type, one also has to fix a non-real eigenvalue $\beta\in \Spec_\C(M)\setminus\R$ and a pair $(a,b)\in\R^3\times\C^3$ consisting of a real eigenvector for the real eigenvalue $\alpha=|\beta|^{-2}\in \Spec_\R(M)$ and an eigenvector for $\beta$.